What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 Cook until very soft

-Avoid spicy or extra-hot foods that may irritate
+Stay away from spicy or extra-strong foods that irritate

 4. Can I drink smoothies during the first week?

 Absolutely.
-Smoothies are perfect for sore teeth and can be packed with nutrients.
+Smoothies are great for sore teeth and will stay packed with plenty of nutrients.

 Smoothie suggestions: